For Treasury Department Special Agent Kristie Gregoire, working a full-time job is just half of her workload. She also is a full-time mother.

 When she visited the specialist in August 2015, the specialist was shocked to see her limited range of motion.
 He diagnosed her with frozen shoulder and gave her an injection that day to help ease the pain.
-Kristie asked him to recommend a new physical therapy group and that is when he sent her to Kevin Duffy at PT Solutions at Tulane Institute of Sports Medicine.
+Kristie asked him to recommend a new physical therapy group and that is when he sent her to Kevin Duffy at PT Solutions at Tulane Institute of Sports Medicine in Louisiana.

 The specialist informed her that if she didn’t regain her range of motion within two weeks, she would be facing an additional shoulder surgery.
 The doctor ordered her to report for physical therapy that day so that she could stretch out her shoulder.